evkx/evkx.github.io/content/models/mercedes/eqs/EQS_450plus/_index.md

 You can choose between two sound systems on the Mercedes-EQ EQS 450+.
 With the Advanced Soundsystem, you get nine speakers with a max system output of 225 watts.
 With the Burmester Surround Soundsystem, you get 13 speakers with a max system output of 590 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.
+In addition, with the a standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Mercedes-EQ EQS 450+ supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 4 USB-C connections as standard.
-As an option you can get additional 2 USB-C connections.
+As an option, you can get additional 2 USB-C connections.
 ## Lights

 The standard headlights use LED Matrix technology.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
 In addition, the standard taillights use LED technology.